With such a dynamic female-centric cast, it's only to be expected that this trope shows up in spades.

 - Maria seems to be the most fascinated by Jinn, who, while having Barbie Doll Anatomy, is completely naked save her chains, though all of RWBY seem to be equally awestruck by the giant, naked blue woman.
 And while her existence is straight-up shocking regardless, Qrow at least seems conscious enough of her appearance to look away, while the girls all seemed quite content to stare.
 In particular, Blake's ears can be seen perking up when Jinn lets out a moan while stretching.

-- Another Foe Yay example occurs between Maria and Tock, the assassin who blinded her.
+- Maria/Tock: A Foe Yay example.
 While Maria doesn't put up with it, Tock acts in a semi-flirtatious manner when meeting the former, complimenting the power that her silver eyes grant her before adding that having silver eyes makes her a target, and calling her "love".
 After blinding Maria, Tock notes that her master ordered her to kill Maria on the basis that she's a silver-eyed warrior, but offers to spare Maria since Tock already cut her eyes out.
 When Maria initially ineffectually tries to shoot at Tock despite being blinded, the latter respects that and calls Maria a fighter to the end.

 - Ironwood/Watts: Even Ironwood and Watts get in on the Foe Yay during Volume 7.
 The conversation they have as the platform rises during their fight sounds uncannily like the result of a really bad break-up.
 Ironwood then spares Watts' life, even after telling Watts he was willing to sacrifice anything to defeat Salem.